zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 ## References

-Some images inspired by Andrew Ng's "From Model-centric to Data-centric AI" on YouTube: https://www.youtube.com/watch?v=06-AZXmwHjo
+Some images inspired by Andrew Ng's talk "From Model-centric to Data-centric AI" [on YouTube](https://www.youtube.com/watch?v=06-AZXmwHjo)